medinar/covid-watch/README.md

 ### Exception Handling

-Exceptions are being handled inside GlobalExceptionHandler class which uses the Spring's  @ControllerAdvice annotation to capture exceptions in the application and to be handled accordingly.
+Exceptions are being handled inside GlobalExceptionHandler class which uses the Spring's @ControllerAdvice annotation to capture exceptions in the application and to be taken accordingly.

 ### Project Structure